Artoriuz/ArtCNN/README.md

 ```

 ## VapourSynth Instructions
 ArtCNN is natively supported by [vs-mlrt](https://github.com/AmusementClub/vs-mlrt/blob/master/scripts/vsmlrt.py).
+Please follow the instructions found there.

 Alternatively, can also run the GLSL shaders with [vs-placebo](https://github.com/Lypheo/vs-placebo).

-The ONNX models should be generally preferred over their GLSL counterparts.
+ONNX models should be generally preferred over their GLSL counterparts.

 ## Example
 ![Example](./Images/example.png "Example")